Newfoundland and Labrador–Quebec border: Privy Council decision

+Oral arguments were held from late October to mid-November of 1926.
+According to L'actualité's analysis of documents of the Commission Studying the Territorial Integrity of Quebec, a government inquiry tasked with determining the soundness of Quebec's claims, Canada, which also represented Quebec, defended its claims very poorly.
+It first started arguing that the border did not exist at all even though its existence was an assumption upon which the arbitration had been launched.
+Canada then tried to demonstrate that proclamations only granted the Dominion of Newfoundland a strip of land extending 1.0 mi from the coast so that it could control the coastal fisheries, while the inland parts of Labrador were part of Indian territory.
+That was despite the distance from Blanc-Sablon to the 52nd parallel (part of the frontier mentioned in the British North America (Seigniorial Rights) Act 1825) being 39 mi.
+Canada also presented no evidence to the court of its numerous geological expeditions it had done to estimate the riches of the area and of the settlements of its citizens in Labrador's hinterland.
+This gave Newfoundland an edge in its arguments.

+Newfoundland contended that the term "coast", which was used in communications with different governors, was meant to be more than just a narrow coastal strip, and that precedent showed that "coast" also referred to the drainage basin.
+The island's lawyers also showed documents confirming the government's presence in the area, including an agreement with the Hudson's Bay Company in which the company was obliged to pay royalties to Newfoundland for fur concessions located on the other side of the watershed (from HBC's point of view).

-On 1 March 1927, the judicial committee returned its decision, defining the frontier between Canada and Newfoundland as being:
+On 1 March 1927, the Judicial Committee issued a decision that sided with Newfoundland's interpretation of the border.
+It defined the frontier between Canada and Newfoundland as being:

-The Privy Council ruled that the word "territory" (and not necessarily "coast"), used in documents of the time, must have included a larger portion of the peninsula than Canada contended.
+The Privy Council ruled that the word "territory" (and not necessarily "coast"), as used in documents of the time, must have included a larger portion of the peninsula than Canada contended.
 At the same time, it made some corrections of the border that were not requested, as well as some errors.
 On the one hand, as Patrick McGrath noted, Canada's (and Quebec's) eastern border on the Gulf of St. Lawrence was moved 1.5 mi eastward, effectively granting 60 mi2 of land to Canada.
-On the other hand, Henri Dorion, a Quebec geographer, stated that Cape Chidley was on Killiniq Island, which was never part of Quebec, but at the time belonged to the Northwest Territories (now Nunavut).
-Moreover, the Privy Council drew the line on the 52nd parallel north, rather than on the watershed; making the Council "recognise as Newfoundland's a territory bigger than it asked for, which in legal settings is called an ultra petita decision".
+On the other hand, Henri Dorion, a Quebec geographer, stated that Cape Chidley was on Killiniq Island, which has never been part of Quebec.
+At that time, it belonged to the Northwest Territories and now is part of Nunavut.
+Moreover, the Privy Council drew the line on the 52nd parallel north, rather than on the watershed.
+This made making the Council "recognize as Newfoundland's a territory bigger than it asked for, which in legal settings is called an ultra petita decision".
 The Council's border also divided the Innu and other First Nations, whose future it did not take into consideration.